CiscoDevNet/nfvis-ops/test_harness.md

 * `harness`: Set the values for `ansible_host` and `interfaces.mgmt.ip`.
 Generally, these values will be the same (with prefix added to the latter) if you want to manage the device via the mgmt interface.
 * `dut`: Set the values for `ansible_host` and `interfaces.mgmt.ip`.
 Generally, these values will be the same (with prefix added to the latter) if you want to manage the device via the mgmt interface.
-* `test-rtr`: Set the values for `ansible_host`, `ansible_port` and `interfaces.GigabitEthernet2.ip`.
-If you want to manage through the
-Harness' mgmt interface, set `ansible_host` to the Harness' mgmt IP address and `ansible_port` the forwarding port.  `interfaces.GigabitEthernet2.ip` must be an IP address that is reacable by a licensing server if licensing is required.

 ### Building Packages